 Did you know that one of the top indicators of a child’s social class is the social class of their parents?
 Social mobility is at an all-time low in the US.
 Nearly half of the kids born into the lowest class will stay there for their entire lives, and only 4% will ever reach the highest class.

 These statistics really highlight exactly how important generational wealth is and how it impacts our lives.
-Here are 11 things you can do right now to start build wealth that will last generations.
+Here’s what you can do right now to start build wealth that will last generations.

 Get Out of Debt